saltstack/salt/doc/ref/configuration/logging/index.rst

 Default: ``%H:%M:%S``

 The date and time format used in console log messages.
-Allowed date/time formatting can be seen on :func:`time.strftime <python2:time.strftime>`.
+Allowed date/time formatting matches those used in :py:func:`time.strftime`.

 .. code-block:: yaml